-As we started to introduce this test to our first cohorts of cats, it became evident that this was a MUCH needed test for everyone, particularly our Maine Coons, Maine Coon mixes and other big breeds.
+As we started to introduce the test for a mutation associated with HCM to our first cohorts of cats, it became evident that this was a MUCH needed test for everyone, particularly our Maine Coons, Maine Coon mixes and other big breeds.
 One of the first cats that we tested was an internet celebrity of HUGE proportion, the fluffy Samson, aka Catstradamus.
 Samson is a gorgeous 5-year-old Maine Coon.
 He’s 4-feet-long, weighs 28 lbs and is the largest cat in New York City!
 Wow!
 The results of his genetic test, however, took both us and Samson’s family by a surprise.

 Samson’s HCM test results